 Glossary

-AdWords: The popular paid advertising (PPC) system offered by Google.
+AdWords: The paid advertising (PPC) system offered by Google.

 AI Acquisition: Leveraging AI technology to reach potential buyers at home where purchasing decisions are made with a personalized CTA or incentive to persuade them to purchase either by going back online or in-store.